 – Kate Pentecost, Digital Curator

-If you wish to get up close to our collection but want to wear an onesie, head over to our Google Cultural Institute page.
+If you wish to get up close to our collection but without wearing a onesie, head over to our Google Cultural Institute page.